Welcome New Online Students

 - Best to practice on an empty stomach, colon and bladder.
 No solid foods 2-3 hours prior and no liquids one hour prior.
 You can still practice if you eat or drink before yoga, but over time, you will realize you will get better results if you're empty.

-- Please me know if there are any injuries, traumas, pregnancy term, pains, or limitations.
+- Please modify your practice if there are any injuries, traumas, pregnancy term, pains, or limitations.
+DO NOT PUSH PAST WHAT FEELS GOOD, AND TAKE YOUR TIME, I.E. NEVER RUSH THROUGH YOGA.

 - Dress in comfortable, not too baggy, work out, or yoga attire that allows full range of motion in hips and shoulders.